BennyG93/argocd-appsetofapps-example/README.md

 ![appset of apps](docs/argocd-appset-of-apps.jpg)

 This example uses 2 git repositories, the first is the `source` repository.
 It contains the `ApplicationSet` definition as well as a `Helm` chart containing templates of the child apps.
+For this complete example I am using a slightly modified version of the [example](https://github.com/argoproj/argocd-example-apps/tree/master/apps) "app of apps" helm chart from Argocd

 ```
 Example-repo/